 There are hundreds of Out & Out trips and activities to enjoy each year.
 All members are welcome to take part in as many or as few activities as they wish.

-Due to Covid-19, the Club currently only permits online events (meditation, card games, cooking, and group chats) or outdoor events of 10 people or less.
-For example, hiking, city walks, kayaking, and yoga in the park are all great ways to get out and socialize in a physically distanced way.
+Due to Covid-19 Stage 2 restrictions, the Club currently only permits online events (meditation, card games, cooking, and group chats).
 Sadly, our larger Club-hosted events such as Jamboree are cancelled until they can be held safely and in compliance with public health regulations.
 Specific details are available in members-only area of website.

 Most activities are led by one or two volunteer leaders.
 There could be a sporting or fitness activity in the city (cycling, rollerblading, baseball game, yoga class), a day trip (hiking, berry picking, museum visit, winery tour, skiing), a chance to socialize (board games evening, restaurant brunch, potluck dinner, sing-along movie night, euchre tournament), or a longer trip (camping weekend, educational workshop, canoeing in Algonquin).
 These activities are free where possible, and provided at cost where necessary.
 Carpooling is often organized for out-of-city activities, with members asked to share transportation expenses.